-Pressure grows on Bolivia’s Morales after disputed election
+Bolivia reveals final vote results, but no winner declared

+The Supreme Electoral Tribunal, however, did not declare a winner though Morales’ lead was just over the 10 percentage point threshold required for a victory.
+The final count of 100% of ballots gave Morales 47.08% of the votes in Sunday’s election against 36.51% for runner-up Carlos Mesa, a former president.

-LA PAZ, Bolivia (AP) — Pressure grew at home and from abroad for Bolivia to hold a second round of voting after a disputed election that President Evo Morales says he won outright, as more protests erupted Friday and the United Nations backed an audit of the vote amid fraud allegations.
+Morales already proclaimed himself the winner of the election, further angering opponents who have questioned the fairness of the vote count, which included an unexplained 24-hour halt in reporting of vote results.
+More protests erupted Friday and the United Nations backed the holding of an audit of the vote amid fraud allegations.

-Morales and his election rival, former president Carlos Mesa, exchanged bitter words, with Mesa accusing the president of staging “a monumental fraud” to win a fourth straight term.
-Bolivia’s first indigenous president accused Mesa of seeking to oust him in a coup d’etat with international support.
+Morales and Mesa exchanged bitter words Friday.
+Mesa accused the president of staging “a monumental fraud” in his effort to win a fourth straight term.
+Morales, who is Bolivia’s first indigenous president, accused Mesa of trying to oust him in a coup d’etat with international support.

+After the final results became known, opponents of Morales staged a big protest near the headquarters of the electoral agency, singing the national anthem and chanting “Fraud!
+Fraud!”

 In New York, U.N.
-Secretary-General Antonio Guterres said the world body supports an audit of Bolivia’s election results to be done by the Organization of American States and he appealed to the government and the opposition “to keep the maximum restraint.”
+Secretary-General Antonio Guterres said the world body supports an audit of Bolivia’s election results to be done by the Organization of American States.
+He appealed to the government and the opposition both “to keep the maximum restraint.”

-The U.N. chief told reporters after meeting Bolivia’s Foreign Minister Diego Pary Rodríguez Friday that the government and the OAS “have confirmed to us that there will be an audit.”
+The U.N. chief told reporters after meeting with Bolivian Foreign Minister Diego Pary Rodríguez on Friday that the government and the OAS “have confirmed to us that there will be an audit.”

-Bolivia’s Supreme Electoral Tribunal says that with 99.99% of the votes counted, Morales had 47.07% to 36.51% for Mesa.
-There were seven other candidates.
-That gave Morales a 10.56-point lead, a little more than a half point over the threshold he needed to avoid a second-round runoff against a possibly united opposition.

-The tribunal has not formally announced a winner and electoral authorities said late Thursday that voting would have to be held again in five spots in the Amazonian Beni region because of irregularities in Sunday’s vote.
-They later lowered the number of places to four.
-They said the four re-votes to be held Nov.
-3 wouldn’t change the outcome.

 An opposition alliance called for protests to “defend the vote.”

-On Friday, street blockades went up in middle-class neighborhoods of La Paz, Bolivia’s capital.
-And each night, protesters have staged protests in front of the electoral tribunal, with police firing tear gas.
+On Friday, street blockades went up in middle-class neighborhoods of La Paz, Bolivia’s capital, where protesters have staged nightly demonstrations in front of the electoral tribunal, with police firing tear gas.
 Protests were also reported in Cochabamba.

 In Santa Cruz, an opposition stronghold in the country’s west, the city was semi-paralyzed by a strike to demand “respect for the vote.”
 Public transportation was scarce and there were sporadic clashes between groups of opposition protesters and Morales supporters.

-Meanwhile, the U.S., Brazil, Argentina and Colombia called for Bolivia to hold a runoff between the incumbent and his top challenger.

-A communique issued by Colombia’s foreign ministry on behalf of the U.S., Brazil and Argentina said the governments of the four nations “will only recognize results that reflect the will of the Bolivian people.”
+The U.S., Brazil, Argentina and Colombia have called for Bolivia to hold a runoff between Morales and Mesa, who finished ahead of the seven other candidates.
+A communique issued by Colombia’s foreign ministry on behalf of the four governments said they “will only recognize results that reflect the will of the Bolivian people.”

-The European Union took a similar stand, saying it backed a call by the Organization of American States for a second-round election that could help Bolivia regain its footing after days of sometimes violent protests by opposition supporters angered by the slow vote count and an unexplained 24-hour halt in the release of results.
+The European Union took a similar stand, saying it backed a call by the OAS for a second-round election that could help Bolivia to calm the unrest that broke out after the election.

 “The European Union shares the OAS’ assessment that the best option would be to make a runoff to restore trust and ensure full respect for the democratic elections of the Bolivian people,” the EU said in a statement.

-Morales has responded to electoral fraud accusations by saying a coup attempt is underway and urging his supporters to take to the streets to defend his victory.

-The governments of Venezuela, Cuba and Mexico have congratulated him on his win.
+The governments of Venezuela, Cuba and Mexico have congratulated Morales on his win.

 Suspicions of electoral fraud rose when officials abruptly stopped releasing results from the quick count of votes hours after the polls closed Sunday.
 Morales was leading at the time, but also falling several percentage points short of the 10-point edge he needed to avoid a runoff.